Coping with grief at Christmas

 Consider different ways of celebrating

-Try planning in advance how you’ll celebrate.
-You may not feel the need to celebrate Christmas at all.
-Or, you might find sticking to at least some of your normal Christmas traditions is the best way to support your family and pay tribute to the person who died.
+Try planning in advance how you’ll celebrate (or not).
+You might like to keep to some Christmas traditions to pay tribute to the person who has died, or you might prefer to ignore the day altogether.
 It’s important to do what’s right for you and try not to feel pressured into doing anything you’re not comfortable with.

 -